-If you’re considering a career change or looking to move up in your current job, it’s essential to know the target salary for the position and how to negotiate salary with confidence.
+If you’re considering a career change or looking to move up in your current job, it’s essential to know the target salary for the position and how to negotiate salary confidently.
 As you prepare to discuss your salary expectations during an interview, knowing what the company budgeted for the position and understanding the industry salary trends and market rate will help you maximize your earning potential.
-To prepare for your salary negotiation, customize research to confirm what you’re asking, you want the leverage to increase your salary, and your research needs to reflect what you’re asking for.
+To prepare for your salary negotiation, customize research to confirm what you’re asking.
+You want the leverage to increase your salary, and your research needs to reflect what you’re asking for.

-In this guide, we’ll help you determine the estimated pay range based on market and competition and review the salary research/negotiation process, so you can make an informed decision about what to expect in your new job or when negotiating a raise with your current employer.
+In this guide, we’ll help you determine the estimated pay range based on market and competition and review the salary research/negotiation process so you can decide what to expect in your new job or when negotiating a raise with your current employer.

 Factors that Affect Salary

-Things like location, experience, and the industry all play an important role in what your salary might be.
+Things like location, experience, and the industry all play an important role in your salary.
 Take time to research where you’re at in your career and how this compares to others in similar roles.
 You must consider the following to help determine a reasonable salary for your work:

 - Industry: Salary ranges vary widely, but there are general industry norms you need to know.